itzzjb/MERN-Fullstack-Notes-App/backend/README.md

 ## HTTP Error Handling in Express

 We can't have the same 500 status code for all the errors.
 For example we need to have 404 status code for the endpoint not found error.
+Now it's "Endpoint Not Found" with status code "500".

 Also, when we try to create a note without a title it will give an error because we set title to `required: true`.
-But it will be a default mongodb error message which can be difficult to understand.
+But it will be the "Internal Server Error" with status "500" as we hard-corded. error message which can be difficult to understand.
 So, we want to provide our own error message.

 We can use another package to easily manage these kinds of http errors called **http-errors**.
 This should be added as a normal dependency.